 The disk quota functionality is based on "best effort" principle.
 This means the broker cannot guarantee that the disk space limit will not be exceeded.
 If several concurrent transactions are started before the limit is reached, which collectively cause the limit to be exceeded, the broker may allow all of them to be committed.

-There are 2 new broker log messages that may occur if flow control through disk quota limits is enabled.
+There are two broker log messages that may occur if flow control through disk quota limits is enabled.
 When the virtual host is blocked due to exceeding of the disk quota limit the following message appears in the broker log

 [vh(/test)/ms(BDBMessageStore)] MST-1008 : Store overfull, flow control will be enforced